 1) Solar & Astrophysics Laboratory, Lockheed Martin Advanced Technology Center, Bldg.
 252, Org.
-ADBS, 3251 Hanover St., Palo Alto, CA 94304, USA al. 1982; Cliver 2006), which serves as the primary database of many GLE studies.
+ADBS, 3251 Hanover St., Palo Alto, CA 94304, USA events represent the largest solar energetic particle (SEP) events that accelerate GeV ions with sufficient intensity so that secondary particles are detected by ground-level neutron monitors above the galactic cosmic-ray background (Lopate 2006; Reames 2009b).
+A catalog of 70 GLE events, occurring during the last six solar cycles from 1942 to 2006, has been compiled (Cliver et al. 1982; Cliver 2006), which serves as the primary database of many GLE studies.
 So, GLE events are very rare, occurring only about a dozen times per solar cycle, which averages to about one event per year.
 While GLE events with 1 GeV energies represent the largest energies produced inside our solar system, they are at the bottom of the cosmic ray spectrum, which covers an energy range of $\approx 10^9 - 10^{21}$ eV, exhibiting a "spectral knee" between particles accelerated inside our galaxy ($\approx 10^9 - 10^{16}$ eV) and in extragalactic sources ($\approx 10^{16} - 10^{21}$ eV).